UMAprotocol/UMIPs/UMIPs/umip-157.md

 To find the incentive pool for the same token at index `i`, simply return `runningBalances[X+i]` where `X` is the length of `l1Tokens`.

 ## Versions
 The `ConfigStore` stores a "VERSION" value in the `globalConfig`.
 This is used to protect relayers and dataworkers from using outdated code when interacting with Across.
 The "VERSION" should be mapped to an integer string that can only increase over time.
 The "VERSION" is updated by calling `updateGlobalConfig` so it is emitted as an on-chain event.
 The block time of the event that included the "VERSION" indicates when that "VERSION" became active.
 Relayers should support the version at the quote timestamp for a deposit, otherwise they risk sending an invalid fill.
 Proposers and Disputers should support the latest version for a bundle block range to validate or propose a new bundle.
-This version is independent from the version included in [speed up deposit signatures](https://github.com/across-protocol/contracts-v2/blob/a8ab11fef3d15604c46bba6439291432db17e745/contracts/SpokePool.sol#L668).

 # Ancillary Data Specifications